log2timeline/dftimewolf/docs/recipe-list.md

 **Details:**

 Copies EBS volumes from within AWS, uses buckets and cloud-to-cloud operations to transfer the data to GCP.
-Once in GCP, a persistend disk is created and a job is added to the Turbinia queue to start analysis.
+Once in GCP, a persistent disk is created and a job is added to the Turbinia queue to start analysis.
 The resulting Plaso file is then exported to Timesketch.

 **CLI parameters:**